Cuando Cubango Province

-Cuando Cubango (Umbundu: Kwando Kubango Volupale) is a province of Angola and it has an area of 199,049km2 and a population of 534,002 in 2014.
-Menongue is the capital of the province.
-The governor of the province is José Martins, who was appointed governor in November 2021.
+Cuando Cubango (Umbundu: Kwando Kubango Volupale) was a former province of Angola.
+It was divided into the provinces of Cuando and Cubango in 2024.

+Cuando Cubango had an area of 199,049km2 and a population of 534,002 in 2014.
+Menongue was the capital of the province.

 The name of the province derives from that of the Cuando and Cubango rivers, which flow through the eastern and western edges of the province, respectively.

 History

 Throughout much of the 1980s and 1990s, Cuando Cubango served as the location for the primary base camp of Angola's UNITA rebel movement, led by Jonas Savimbi.
 The rebel movement received support from the United States as part of the Cold War conflict against Angola's Marxist government, which was supported by the Soviet Union, Cuba and other communist states.

 Savimbi and UNITA maintained a large and clandestine base camp in the Cubando Cubango town of Jamba.
 The camp was protected by anti-aircraft weapons and included an air strip, which was used for the delivery of military and other supplies, which typically arrived from neighboring Zaire.
 The Angolan Civil War ultimately became one of the most prominent conflicts of the Cold War, with both the United States and the Soviet Union depicting its outcome as important to the global balance of power.